Wallingford, CT, June 10, 2010 – So, you think that stress levels are going down in the American workplace as the economy starts to improve?

 “People everywhere are still very distracted by economic anxiety,” said Frank Kenna III, President of the Marlin Company.
 “Many are concerned about job loss, or reduced hours, or the loss of a job by a spouse.
 This takes a huge emotional, mental and physical toll, and what we’re seeing is thousands of workers partially blinded to the task at hand at any given time, making mistakes, causing accidents and taking it out on co-workers in an insensitive and undiplomatic way.
 What also came through loud and clear was the critical need for managers and employees to communicate to assuage fears and improve morale.”

 In fact, statistics from several questions bear out the stress levels.
 Nearly 6 respondents out of 10 said that business is either the same as it was six months ago – which was bad to begin with – or worse.
 Just 4 in 10 said they thought business was getting better these days.

-The Marlin Company completed a nationwide email survey of companies from May 6, 2010 thru May 24, 2010.
+Marlin completed a nationwide email survey of companies from May 6, 2010 thru May 24, 2010.
 The target sample was 705 responses with approximately 29 questions.
 The results of the survey were calculated by using Raosoft sample size calculators.
 The margin of error is +/- 3.6 percentage points with a 95% confidence level.

-For more than 90 years, The Marlin Company has been the Workplace Communication Experts™, helping companies improve employee morale, productivity and performance through the innovative use of workplace posters and digital signage.
+For more than 90 years, Marlin has been the Workplace Communication Experts™, helping companies improve employee morale, productivity and performance through the innovative use of workplace posters and digital signage.
 Its corporate posters and electronic display systems, which contain content customized by industry, are helping companies of all sizes address workplace issues, such as safety, stress management, health/wellness, communication with employees and dozens of other topics involving workplace morale and customer service.
-Through its many years of experience, The Marlin Company has developed a strong database of, and experience in, issues affecting the workplace.
+Through its many years of experience, Marlin has developed a strong database of, and experience in, issues affecting the workplace.
 It routinely surveys thousands of customers to determine their current issues.